WED-2023/209131952/README.md

 ## Methods and structure :

-- The html file is divided to containers, that their design is defined in the css file
+- The html file is divided to sections, that their design is defined in the css file
 - In general, for uniformity and organization, there are design definitions for the text paragraphs and titles in the css file
 - The navigation menu is attached to the top of the page, and follows the user throw the whole browsing experience
 - In UI/UX design, light blue, which is the main color of the website, is attributed with calming and trustworthy qualities